LaxarJS/laxar/docs/manuals/asset_lookup.md

 You can choose to override the CSS but not the HTML or vice versa.

+### Looking up CSS for a Control

+Controls take care of their own HTML loading (if required at all), so the choice of theme has no effect here.
+The CSS styling of a control however is theme-specific.
+For a control named _"C"_ in its `control.json` descriptor, it works as follows:
+Before looking for the default theme in `<control-path>/default.theme/css/C.css`, LaxarJS looks for a theme override in `<theme-path>/controls/C/css/C.css`.
+Here, the `<theme-path>` refers to the folder containing your global theme, and the `<control-amd-path>` is the same path that widgets specify in their `widget.json` descriptor to include a control.
+Have a look at the [manual on controls](./providing_controls.md) for details.

 ### Looking up CSS and HTML for a Layout

 Themes are intended to be reusable across applications.